Willie169/Android-Non-Root/README.md

 * Bypass Censorship: Tor can help users bypass censorship and access restricted content by routing traffic through nodes in different countries.
 * Privacy Tools: The Tor Browser, based on Mozilla Firefox, comes preconfigured with privacy enhancements, making it easier for users to maintain anonymity while browsing.

+Some services may crash when routing traffic through Tor, changing the Exit nodes may help.

+### Install Tor Browser

+Tor Browser can be installed from Google Play: <https://play.google.com/store/apps/details?id=org.torproject.torbrowser> or the F-Droid repository of the Guardian Project: <https://guardianproject.info/fdroid/repo>.
+For the latter, please refer to [F-Droid Repositories](#f-droid-repositories) for more information about how to add a F-Droid repository to your F-Droid client app.

 The Tor Browser for Android is a mobile version of the Tor Browser that utilizes Mozilla Firefox for Android codebase.

-Some services may crash when routing traffic through Tor, changing the Exit nodes may help.

 ### NoScript Security Suite